Lanceowesalot/Belly-Button-Challenge/README.md

 •	D3.js: Documentation – JavaScript library for producing dynamic, interactive data visualizations: retrieved from https://d3js.org/what-is-d3

-•	ChatGPT: Used for brainstorming, clarification, and coding assistance
+•	ChatGPT: Used for brainstorming, clarification, conceptual support, and coding assistance

 •	Plotly.js: Documentation – Open-source graphing library for JavaScript: retrieved from https://plotly.com/javascript/

 •	GitHub Pages: Documentation – Hosting service for static websites directly from GitHub repositories: retrieved from https://docs.github.com/en/pages

-•	HTML Cheat Sheet: retrieved from htmlcheatsheet.com

-•	 Class activites were used as examples for coding, as well as, ChatGPT was used for conceptual support and README format
+•	 Class activites were used as examples for coding